KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 Description:

--  This preference controls the default value in the branch pull down found at the top of the :ref:`Notices & Slips` tool.
+-  This preference controls the default value in the branch pull down found at the top of the :ref:`Notices & slips` tool.

 .. _defaulttologgedinlibraryoverduetriggers-label: